Skip to content

 Section titled “beforeAll(fn: (fixtures) => void | Promise<void>): void”

 Run a function once before all tests in the current suite.
-Receives { device, projectName }.
+Receives builtin fixtures (device, projectName, platform), worker-scoped custom fixtures, and any test-scoped custom fixtures it destructures (see the note below).

 beforeAll(async ({ device }) => {